-We design and develop new vaccines against infectious diseases of global health importance, focusing on five target diseases: pandemic influenza, malaria, tuberculosis, HIV/AIDS and meningitis.
+The programme aims to design and develop new vaccines against infectious diseases of global health importance, focusing on six key targets: hepatitis, pandemic influenza, malaria, tuberculosis, HIV/AIDS and meningitis.

 The Oxford Martin Programme on Vaccines brings together Oxford’s diverse range of vaccines research.
 The collaboration provides a spectrum of expertise unparalleled elsewhere in academia and it enables researchers to move between groups, sharing valuable new perspectives and insights.